 Health and Education in the Modern World

-Our challenge is to ensure healthy lives, and inclusive, quality education for people of all ages, and to promote lifelong learning.
+Our challenge is to ensure for people everywhere, of all ages, healthy lives and a quality education that promotes lifelong learning.

 By David Sobel, MD, MPH